pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 ##  Preferred target audience

-- Andy Cross, CIO
+- **Susan Johnson (CEO) and Darren Cross (CFO)**

+    - Executive Sponsorship of Business and Infrastructure Development
+    - Project and application funding
+    - Both understand the advantages offered by Azure Public Cloud

+- **Jessica Sams, Chief Information Officer (CIO), Certified Data Protection Officer (DPO)**
+	- Directly responsible for maintaining compliance with established Contoso InfoSec and Data Handling Policies in accordance with GDPR/CCPA and SOC3 certificate requirements
-- VP of IT Operations
+- **Jason Ming, VP of IT Operations**

-    - Reports to CIO, manages operational aspects of IT infrastructure, including its Directory Services platform
+    - Reports to Jessica Sams (CIO), and manages all operational aspects of IT infrastructure, including its Directory Services platform

-- Lead engineer of the Directory Services team

-- Head of Information Security

-- Business Development Manager (BDM) and Application Sponsor (CFO)

-    - Fund projects & apps

-    - Interested in exploring the functionality offered by public cloud
+- **Renae DeGuilles, VP Product and Services**
+    - Oversees 3 geographically distributed installation and fulfillment teams of approximately 20-30 members each.

+- **David Stone, Lead System Integrations and Software Engineer for Contoso DevOps Team**
+    - Manages a lean team of 20 DevOps-aware individuals

 ## Preferred solution